brandur/sorg/content/drafts/interfaces.md

 and efficiency to make their users as productive as possible.

-Let's dig into it by looking at the aspirational future interface concept from a great movie: _Minority Report_.
+Let's dig into it by looking at the aspirational interface concept from a great movie: _Minority Report_.

 <figure>
   <p>